 Trainees are shaped to hold key roles in the organization (e.g. managers, officers).
 But it does not necessarily mean that when they ‘graduate’ from the program, they are guaranteed to hold a managerial position.
 The program is not a shortcut to take to become a manager.
 Some are not placed in managerial position immediately.
-Instead, they are assigned as specialists until they gain the necessary experiences and skills to become managers.
+Instead, they are assigned as specialists until they gain the necessary experience and skills to become managers.

 Some MTPs are not advertised since companies invite candidates from partner universities and colleges.
 A lot of them still post on job boards and company websites.
 But they are only available for a specific period of time.
 Be sure to check them from time to time.
 You don’t want a lost opportunity!

 Here are some of the companies that offer such programs.
 Happy job hunting!
-(Click link to know more.)
+(Click the link to know more.)

 Management Trainee Programs in the Philippines

 - Bank of the Philippine Islands (BPI)

 - China Banking Corporation Management Training Program (MTP)

 - Philippine National Bank (PNB) Junior Executive Development Program

 - UnionBank of the Philippines Leader – Executive Accelerated Development (LEAD) Management Trainee Program

 - Philam Life Management Associate Program